Michaelm999/Project-4-server/README.md

 --
 # Installation Instructions

-To install this app you must run:
+To install this app you must run on the terminal:

+Run git clone on the client repo [here](https://github.com/Michaelm999/Project-4-client)

-git clone on both client and server repos
+Run git clone on the server repo [here](https://github.com/Michaelm999/Project-4-server)

-npm install
+Run npm install on both repos you have cloned

+Go to the server repo on another window in the terminal, and then run mongod

+Then run nodemon again on the server

-mongod (on another window of the terminal)
+Then open another window in the terminal and go to the client repo.

-nodemon

-And then visit localhost 3000
+Run npm start.
+The app should run locally.